Compare Quality Independent Living Providers in San Jose, California, Page 4.

 Independent living in San Jose, CA is a great option for seniors who want an active and self-sufficient lifestyle.
 Unlike assisted living or....

-Independent Living in San Jose, California
+Compare Quality Independent Living Providers in San Jose, California, Page 4.

 Independent living in San Jose, CA is a great option for seniors who want an active and self-sufficient lifestyle.
 Unlike assisted living or skilled nursing facilities, independent living is designed for seniors who are able to live on their own but want a community of peers and amenities like housekeeping, transportation, and meals.
 San Jose, CA is a city with a high cost of living, but independent living costs are generally lower than other types of senior care in the area.
 The average income in San Jose, CA is higher than the average in California.
 San Jose, CA is also one of the top cities in California for its quality of life and opportunities for seniors.
 Some of the top independent living facilities in San Jose, CA include The Villages Golf & Country Club, Atria Willow Glen, and Merrill Gardens at Campbell.